OpenSSL cheat sheet

 System placement

-On SUSE and/or where the ca-certificates package is installed, certificate files that should be globally available are to be copied into /etc/pki/trust/anchors (and running update-ca-certificates).
+On SUSE and/or where the ca-certificates package is installed, certificate files that should be globally available are to be copied into /etc/pki/trust/anchors (running update-ca-certificates seems optional, at least for processes that are purely libopenssl-based).